 As the principal investigator of this group, our lab's research combines biology and robotics to, uncover the principles of robustness that make animals successful at locomotion in natural environments, and, in turn, inspire the design of next generation of novel robots for effective real-world operation.
 We are currently working with a number of arthropod model organisms including cockroaches, spiders, centipedes, etc. and developing a variety of multifunctional autonomous soft robots...

 I'm a Ph.D. student in mechanical engineering studying robust sensing and control strategies in animals.
 I'm more broadly interested in control theory, dynamical systems, mathematical modeling, biology-inspired robotics, and biomimetics.
-Currently, I'm working on vibrotactile sensing strategies and insect-scale flapping-wing aerodynamic models to explore the passive effects of wing damage.
+Currently, I'm working on uncovering computationally efficient control and motion planning strategies for miniature, size, weight, and power-constrained (SWaP) robotic systems.

 I'm currently a PhD student in mechanical engineering studying biomimetic robotic systems.
 I previously studied electrical engineering at the University of New Hampshire where I obtained my B.S and M.S..
 I spent a number of years working in the defense industry before returning to academia.
 My research currently is focused on the development of power conversion and actuator drive electronics necessary for micro-robotic locomotion.